Periodontist in Seattle, WA

 Improves Gum and Bone Health

 Periodontal treatments restore gum tissue and rebuild bone density, which is essential for maintaining a healthy smile and providing a stable base for dental implants when needed.
+Healthy gums treated by a Seattle periodontist create a protective seal around teeth, preventing bacteria from accessing deeper structures and causing gum disease infection.

 Enhances Aesthetic Appearance